 It is highly recommended that graduating seniors complete their thesis work in the fall semester.
 However, under some circumstances (such as a course within the major), the work will need to be finished in the spring semester.
 Try as much as possible to finish your work in the fall, to allow for spring as a wrap-up period in case unforeseen delays are encountered.

 - (for students who plan to graduate in the fall, the schedule shifts ahead by a semester: aim to do most of your thesis work in the spring prior, then finalize/submit all closing requirements in the fall)

 - Who is my thesis advisor?

-If you are fulfilling the Honors thesis requirement through a capstone project course in your major, then your thesis advisor is the instructor for that course.
+If you are fulfilling the Honors thesis requirement through a thesis-equivalent project course in your major, then your thesis advisor is the instructor for that course.
 If you are taking an individualized HNRS 4100 section, you need to identify and “sign on” a thesis advisor on your own.
 This thesis advisor must be an LMU faculty member.
 Once identified, this professor becomes the instructor who is assigned to your HNRS 4100 section, and is thus responsible for guiding your work and giving you a grade.

 Before each semester, the Associate Director of the University Honors Program will contact you and ask for this information.
 However, you need not wait for this contact; you can send the information as soon as you know it:

 - Whether you have a thesis-equivalent course in your major or need an HNRS 4100 section

 - Semester for thesis completion (fall of your senior year, as much as possible; spring of junior year if graduating in the fall)

 - Course number of your thesis-equivalent course (if going that route)

 - Thesis advisor (i.e., the professor who will guide and grade your work)